pete-gordon/oricutron/ReadMe.txt

 Current status:

   6502:  100% done (apart from any unknown bugs :)
-  VIA:   All done except shift register (which is on my todo list)
+  VIA:   95% done.
-  AY:    90% done.
+  AY:    99% done.
   Video: 100% done
   Tape:  ".TAP" file support (no WAV yet)
-  Disk:  Reading sectors works.
-No write support.
+  Disk:  Reading/Writing sectors works.
+No track read/write.

 The Telestrat is not emulated at all yet.
 Also, "Turbo Tape" only works in Atmos mode.